jjinyy/phishing-detection/README.md

 Keyword-based detection is fragile against phishing patterns it hasn't seen before.
 Replacing it with an LLM-based classifier would help catch more sophisticated scripts.
 Switching to a Korean-optimized STT model like Clova Speech would also improve transcription accuracy.

----

-*Built for research and educational purposes around voice phishing prevention.*